UPDATE – Course change won’t stop Team Andy’s epic Telethon swim challenge!

 Now in its third year, the event has already raised over $47,000 for Telethon and the Perron Institute, capturing hearts across WA and highlighted as one of Telethon’s Top Moments for two years running.

-• The Virtual Swim – hundreds of swimmers joining in remotely, completing either 19.7km or 33.3km distances in pools, oceans, and lakes to show their support.
+A Virtual Swim is running – hundreds of swimmers joining in remotely, completing either 19.7km or 33.3km distances in pools, oceans, and lakes to show their support.

 WA Premier Roger Cook and AFL great David Mundy will once again lace up for the land leg of the challenge, joining the community in a show of solidarity for young Western Australians facing mental health struggles.